The Moore mud splashes onto GOP candidates in other states

 In Michigan, where Democrats are defending Sen. Debbie Stabenow's seat, Democratic Party Chair Brandon Dillon slammed both of the GOP candidates in the race for failing to "show the bare minimum of decency and leadership" by speaking out strongly against Moore.

-Concern about collateral damage helps explain why one of the most forceful voices against Moore among Senate Republicans has been the chairman of their campaign arm, Sen. Cory Gardner, R-Colo., who vowed the Senate should expel Moore if he wins.
+Concern about collateral damage helps explain why one of the most forceful voices against Moore among Senate Republicans has been the chairman of their campaign arm, Sen. Cory Gardner of Colorado, who vowed the Senate should expel Moore if he wins.

 “I think Roy Moore is going to be a footnote because by this time next year, Doug Jones will be in the Senate," said Sen. Brown of Ohio.

-Asked by NBC News if Moore is damaging the GOP brand nationally, Shelby didn’t hesitate.
-"Absolutely.
+Asked by NBC News if Moore is damaging the GOP brand nationally, Shelby didn’t hesitate: "Absolutely.
 Absolutely.
-I think that's on everybody's mind," he said.
+I think that's on everybody's mind."